stefs/happy-day/README.md

 # Happy Day

 Don't lose track of the time.
-Also, 24 hours is actually quite a lot of hours!
+24 hours is quite a lot of hours!

 ![Screenshot](screenshot.png)